INSULIN ADMINISTRATION GUIDE

 SYRINGES FOR USE WITH VIALS

 Human and veterinary insulins are made at different concentrations and thus each requires its own type of syringes for proper dosing.
 Insulin syringes are extremely small in diameter so that injection will not be painful.
 It is a rare patient that objects to insulin shots per se but some dogs resent being held still.
-It is crucial that the injection goes into the dog rather than into the fur of the dog so let your veterinarian know if you would like a small spot shaved to facilitate the injection.
+It is crucial that that the injection goes into the dog rather than into the fur of the dog.
+The best area for injection is around the shoulders but, if possible, the area of the injection should be changed up with each injection from right to left for best insulin absorption.

 Always be sure you have the correct syringes for your insulin.